ChandraMathan/Reinforcement-Learning---Collobaration-and-Competition/README.md

-# Reinforcement Learning - Actor Critic Method - Deep Deterministic Polict Gradient
+# Reinforcement Learning - Actor Critic Method - Deep Deterministic Policy Gradient

 Deep Deterministic Polict Gradient Actor-Critic Method is applied to solve collobaration and competition problem.
 Agent is trained to learn to coloobarate and compete.